jwwthu/GNN4Traffic/README.md

 For a wider collection of deep learning for traffic forecasting, you may check: [DL4Traffic](https://github.com/jwwthu/DL4Traffic)

+**Advertisement**: If you are interested in maintaining this repository, feel free to drop me an email.
+Collaboration with Tsinghua University is always welcome, too.

 Some simple paper statistics results are as follows.

 Paper year count: